 Remember, an Explore may display the rows in a different order than the underlying sort.

-You can specify the time zone for your NDT using the
+You can specify the time zone for your native derived table using the

-timezone subparameter, all time-based data in the NDT will be converted to the time zone you specify.
+timezone subparameter, all time-based data in the native derived table will be converted to the time zone you specify.
 See the